objectionary/opeo-maven-plugin/src/it/decompile-compile/README.md

-This integration test decompiles XMIR produced by [jeo-maven-plugin](https://github.com/objectionary/jeo-maven-plugin) by `decompile` goal and then compiles it back to Java source code using `compile` goal and `jeo-maven-plugin`
+This integration test decompiles XMIR produced by [jeo-maven-plugin](https://github.com/objectionary/jeo-maven-plugin) by `decompile` goal and then compiles it back to `jeo-maven-plugin` representation using `compile` goal.

 To run only this test, use the following command:

 ```shell